UK equity income funds are one of the most popular types of investment fund for investors in the UK.

 The fee will vary depending on which fund you invest in, and whether it is actively or passively managed.

-As with any investment choice, there are downsides to investing in equity income funds.
+As with any investment choice, there are downsides to investing in a UK equity income fund.
 The primary disadvantage you may face is increased risk.

 To generate income rather than long-term growth from equities, the underlying investments will typically be in potentially riskier investments.